davidgsd/AllScan/README.md

 Also note: I have not yet tested AllScan on a node with EchoLink enabled but that will soon be fully supported.

+# Troubleshooting / FAQs
+If you get a permissions error when trying to Add a Favorite in AllScan, check that the /var/www/html/supermon dir has 775 permissions and www-data group, and that the /var/www/html/supermon/favorites.ini file exists and has 664 permissions and www-data as the group.
+These settings should already be that way if your Supermon install is properly working, otherwise it would not be able to edit and save the favorites.ini file.
+As a test you can go into Supermon, click the Configuration Editor button and try adding a blank line to favorites.ini and see if it saves OK.
+If not, there was something off with the Supermon install.
+In that case you might want to check on the Supermon groups.io page to let them know, or just run the following commands to correct those settings:

+	cd /var/www/html/supermon/
+	sudo touch favorites.ini
+	sudo chmod 664 favorites.ini
+	sudo chmod 775 .
+	sudo chgrp www-data favorites.ini .

 # Contact
 If you have any questions email chc_media at yahoo dot com.
 73, NR9V